Today, I’ve got something important to share…

 Many people falsely believe the low pressure in a hurricane or tornado will cause damage.

-They worry the windows will blow out or the roof to pop up if the pressure is not quickly equalized.
+They worry that if the pressure is not quickly equalized, the windows will blow out or the roof will pop up.

 But no home is airtight.